kevin940726/retractor/README.md

 ```

 #### Filter by props
-It is also possible to filter components based on their internal data structure (props).
+It's also possible to filter components based on their internal data structure (props).
 Just define the filter criteria as props in the JSX expression.
-For example, given two TodoItems, calling `byJSX` with props {complete: false} will return the one but not the other.
+For example, given two TodoItems, calling `byJSX` with props `{complete: false}` will return the one but not the other.

 ```js
 driver.findElements(byJSX(<TodoItem todo={{ title: 'retractor' }} />));